oracle/weblogic-kubernetes-operator/documentation/site/content/faq/resource-settings.md

 ### Java heap size and memory resource considerations

 {{% notice note %}}
 Oracle recommends configuring Java heap sizes for WebLogic JVMs instead of relying on the defaults.
+For detailed information about memory settings when running WLST from the pod where the WLS server is running, see [Use `kubectl exec`]({{< relref "/managing-domains/accessing-the-domain/wlst#use-kubectl-exec" >}}).
 {{% /notice %}}

 #### Importance of setting heap size and memory resources